Curriculum

 Digital / e-learning

-Please remember that BYOD is optional.
+Please remember that BYOC is optional.
 Every classroom has access to a range of iPads, MacBooks and Chromebooks.
 The ratio of devices to students is currently around 1:2 which is sufficient to allow equity amongst students.

 Mobile phones are not an approved learning device.